marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/02-organize-libs.md

 In larger workspaces, you might want to define additional categories to help you organize your applications and libraries.

-For instance, it is common to use the `platform` category group to define the platform on which the application or library is meant to run: `frontend`, `backend`, `crossplatform`, etc...
+For instance, the `platform` category group is commonly used to define the platform on which the application or library is intended to run: `frontend`, `backend`, `crossplatform`, etc...

 ```mermaid
 block-beta